jun9/fast/_posts/2021-05-23-Review-Why-Hacker-do-what-they-do.md

 ## Questions:

-- It would be interesting to do meta-analysis with these types of survey studies, track the changes over time, as some organization like Linux Foundation do annual FOSS Contributor Survey.
+- There should be a lot of research opportunities using OSS community, survey or NLP and SNA based analysis, given the aboudant activity data in OSS community fourm and code repositories.
+It would be also interesting to do meta-analysis with these types of studies, track the changes over time, as some organization like Linux Foundation do annual FOSS Contributor Survey.

+- There are already significant differences seen between paid contributors and volunteers, better ways to distinguish them and more comparisons should reveal interesting findings.

 - The observation that clusters of individuals motivated by extrinsic, intrinsic, or hybrid extrinsic/intrinsic factors probably mean that there are other intrinsic needs behind the extrinsic motivations [^1]